-The Garmin Golf app allows you to upload scorecards from your epix device to view detailed statistics and shot analyses.
+The Garmin Golf app allows you to upload scorecards from your compatible Garmin device to view detailed statistics and shot analyses.
 Golfers can compete with each other at different courses using the Garmin Golf app.
-More than 43,000 courses have leaderboards that anyone can join.
+More than 42,000 courses have leaderboards that anyone can join.
 You can set up a tournament event and invite players to compete.
-With a Garmin Golf membership, you can view green contour data on your phone and epix device.
+With a Garmin Golf membership, you can view green contour data on your phone and compatible Garmin device.